stealth-d/AI-powered-marketplace-platform/README.md

 - Automatic compliant taxes: charge VAT, sales and applicable taxes out of the box on behalf of your platform and your platform's customers.
 - Permissionned-Dashboard: fine-tune dashboard access to assets (products, order data..) with no-code from your superuser control centrr.
 - One-click deployment: supporting the top cloud provider in less than 1 minute with or without docker.
 - Fully automated catalogue acquisition: delight your vendors with hands-off product catalogue loading from any of their existing online stores at no additional costs.
-Just collect their store URLs, and let them watch their products being automatically populated on your platform.
+Just collect their store URLs, and let them watch their products automatically populated on your platform.
 No more manual data entry for them.

 ## The AI bit
 - One-click model integration: enable AI capabilities ranging from language, vision to generative and instruct models with no extra configs.
 Use the built-in API to select models and perform inference on the fly.